-The statistic shows the growth of the real gross domestic product (GDP) in India from 2004 to 2014.
+The statistic shows the growth of the real gross domestic product (GDP) in India from 2008 to 2013, with projections up until 2018.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth.
 In 2012, India's real gross domestic product growth was at about 4.7 percent compared to the previous year.

 Gross domestic product (GDP) growth rate in India